etam4260/hudpy/docs/source/comprehensive_housing_and_affordability.rst

 Using the omni function for querying
 ====================================
 The omni function requires specifying the type which can be from 1-12.
-The type argument follows the number scheme described at [Input Arguments][].
 You also must use the 'query' argument for inputting geoids instead of the specific geoid names (i.e county = 22031, cd = 7200) used by the other functions.

 The input arguments for the omni function closely follow the API arguments provided by HUD USER.
-Please type in '?hud_chas' into your terminal to get more details on how to use this.

 .. code-block:: Python

     hud_chas(type = 1)

     hud_chas(type = 2, 51)

 Querying for Geographic Identifers